Trump's conspiracies pose 'existential' threat to electronic voting industry -Smartmatic

 “This, for us, is existential,” Mugica said.
 “But it’s very big for the entire industry, and ultimately it’s very big for democracy itself.”

-Reporting by Raphael Satter; Additional reporting by Julia Symmes Cobb in Bogota, Colombia; Editing by Chris Sanders and Daniel Wallis
+Reporting by Raphael Satter; Additional reporting by Julia Symmes Cobb in Bogota, Colombia; Editing by Chris Sanders, Daniel Wallis and Dan Grebler

 Our Standards: The Thomson Reuters Trust Principles.